Islam in Germany: 1920s to the 1940s

-The Islamic Institut Ma’ahad-ul-Islam was founded in 1927 and is now known under the name "Zentralinstitut Islam-Archiv-Deutschland" (Central Islamic Archive Institute) and is the oldest such institution in Germany.
+The Islamic Institut Ma'ahad-ul-Islam was founded in 1927 and is now known under the name "Zentralinstitut Islam-Archiv-Deutschland" (Central Islamic Archive Institute) and is the oldest such institution in Germany.
 Shortly after its founding the Nazi Party came to power the archive was forced to suspend all further work, until after the war.

-During World War II Grand Mufti of Jerusalem Haj Amin al-Husseini energetically recruited Muslims from occupied territories into several divisions of the Waffen SS (primarily the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) and 21st Waffen Mountain Division of the SS Skanderbeg) and some other units.
+During World War II Grand Mufti of Jerusalem Haj Amin al-Husseini for strategic reasons, recruited Muslims from occupied territories into several divisions of the Waffen SS (primarily the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) and 21st Waffen Mountain Division of the SS Skanderbeg) and some other units.

+In September 1943 Hitler specifically decreed that Muslim Germans could be members of the party as well as people of Christian denominations.

 Post-war Germany

 After the West German Government invited foreign workers ("Gastarbeiter") in 1961, the figure sharply rose to currently 4.3 million (most of them Turkish from the rural region of Anatolia in southeast Turkey).
 They are sometimes called a parallel society within ethnic Germans.

 According to the German statistical office 9.1% of all newborns in Germany had Muslim parents in 2005.

 In 2017, Muslims and Islamic institutions were targeted by attacks 950 times, where houses are painted with Nazi symbols, hijab-wearing women are harassed, threatening letters are sent and 33 people were injured.
 In nearly all cases, the perpetrators were right-wing extremists.

 In May 2018 a court in Berlin upheld the right to the state's neutrality principle by barring a primary school teacher from wearing a headscarf during classes, where the court spokesman stated that children should be free of the influence that can be exerted by religious symbols.

 According to a study in 2018 by Leipzig University, 56% of Germans sometimes thought the many Muslims made them feel like strangers in their own country, up from 43% in 2014.
 In 2018, 44% thought immigration by Muslims should be banned, up from 37% in 2014.

 In December 2018, the government of Germany strengthened the control of Saudi, Kuwaiti and Qatari funding for radical mosque congregations.
-The measure was recommended by an anti-terrorist agency in Berlin (German: Terrorismus-Abwehrzentrum) which since 2015 had started to monitor Safalist proselytizing funding in the wake of the European migrant crisis to prevent refugees from becoming radicalized.
-Henceforth Gulf authorities are required to report payments and funding to the German Federal Foreign Office (German: Auswärtiges Amt).
+The measure was recommended by an anti-terrorist agency in Berlin (German: Terrorismus-Abwehrzentrum) which since 2015 had started to monitor Salafist proselytizing funding in the wake of the European migrant crisis to prevent refugees from becoming radicalized.
+Henceforth, Gulf authorities are required to report payments and funding to the German Federal Foreign Office (German: Auswärtiges Amt).

+Between 2010 and 2016, the number of Muslims living in Germany increased from 3.3 million (4.1% of the population) to nearly 5 million (6.1%).
+The most important factor in the growth of Germany's Muslim population is immigration.

 In December 2018, there were no official statistics on how much funding mosques in Germany received from abroad.

 In July 2020, federal state Baden-Württemberg banned face-covering veils for school pupils as an extension of the ban which was already in force for staff.